Breaking Down Your Blood Test

-The following are the most common tests and a brief explanation of how to read your results:
+Below, we'll review the most common tests and provide a brief explanation of how to read your results.

-This is a common test that can help us recognize infection and cancer based on the white blood cell count (WBC) if it is too high or too low, anemia based on red blood cell count (RBC) or hemoglobin and the ability of the blood to clot based on the platelet count, which can be elevated or diminished.
+The complete blood count is a common test that often comes with cell differentiation.
+It can help physicians recognize infection and cancer if the white blood cell count is too high or too low.
+It can also detect anemia based on red blood cell count.
+The test is also used to measure hemoglobin and the ability of the blood to clot based on the platelet count, which can be elevated or diminished.

-The main components of this test show electrolyte balance in form of sodium (NA), chloride (CL) and potassium (K), which have many implications.
-A fasting sample can help us determine glucose (sugar) problems if the number is >100.
+The main components of this test show electrolyte balance in form of sodium (NA), chloride (CL) and potassium (K) which have many implications.
+A fasting sample can help us determine glucose or sugar problems if the figure is greater than 100.

-In addition, Creatinine and BUN are important factors in determining hydration status and how the kidneys are doing.
-This leads to a glomerular filtration rate (GFR) that gives us an idea if the kidney is suffering from chronic kidney failure.
-The panel also looks at the liver functions with bilirubin, AST/ALT, and alkaline phosphate which can detect early signs of fatty liver change or damage from medications.
+In addition, creatinine (Cr) and blood urea nitrogen (BUN) are important factors in determining hydration status and how the kidneys are doing.
+This leads to a glomerular filtration rate (GFR) that indicates if the kidney is suffering from chronic kidney failure.
+The panel also looks at the liver functions with bilirubin, AST/ALT and alkaline phosphate which can detect early signs of fatty liver change or damage from medications.

-This common test assesses hydration of patient through the specific gravity, possible abnormalities based on color and pH.
-However, the main purpose is to check for luekocytes/nitrites for infections, glucose for possible diabetes and protein/blood for possible early cancers or signs of kidney disease.
+This common test assesses the hydration of the patient through the specific gravity of the urine and possible abnormalities based on color and pH.
+However, the main purpose is to check leukocytes or nitrites for infections, glucose for possible diabetes and protein and blood for possible early cancers or signs of kidney disease.

 These tests seek to detect thyroid abnormalities.
-Elevated T3 and T4 will cause the TSH to be very low and could be a sign of HYPERthyroidism, while a low T3/T4 usually leads to elevated TSH and could be a sign of HYPOthyroidism.
+Elevated T3 and T4 will cause the TSH levels to be very low which could be a sign of hyperthyroidism.
+A low T3/T4 usually leads to elevated TSH and could be a sign of hypothyroidism.

 Cholesterol or Lipid Panel

 Triglycerides are important as they play a role in inflammation and are more closely linked to how we eat.
-Numbers that are <150 are excellent while >500 become truly worrisome.
+Numbers that are less than 150 are excellent while greater than 500 become truly worrisome.
 The ratio is very important in assessing risk.
-A number >5 means that the patient is at increased risk.
+A number that is greater than five means that the patient is at an increased risk.

 Hemoglobin A1C or A1C

-More commonly ordered, this approximately shows the glucose (sugar) pattern over the past three months.
-It is a number given as a percentage and can help physicians determine if diabetes is present, if patient is at risk or normal.
-Percentages >6.5% indicates diabetes, while percentages >5.7% and <6.5% indicates prediabetes.
+More commonly ordered, this test shows the glucose (sugar) pattern over the past three months.
+It is a number given as a percentage and can help physicians determine if diabetes is present and if the patient is at risk or normal.
+A figure greater than 6.5% indicates diabetes, while figures greater than 5.7% and less than 6.5% indicates prediabetes.

 Remember that clinical tests are rarely diagnostic of conditions alone.
-Your provider and healthcare team will always use the history and physical along with clinical course to determine the significance of any lab results that are received.
-There are ALWAYS exceptions and good communication and follow up with your healthcare team will always lead to improved health.
+Your provider and healthcare team will always use your medical history and physical along with the clinical course to determine the significance of any lab results.
+There are always exceptions and good communication and follow up with your healthcare team will lead to improved health.

-I hope that this article helps patients to better engage themselves and their healthcare teams in achieving the best outcomes!
+I hope that this information helps you to better understand your test results to engage with your healthcare teams in achieving the best health outcomes possible!